howdyai/botkit/readme-ciscospark.md

 ```

 5) Your bot should now come online and respond to requests!
 Find it in Cisco Spark by searching for it's name.

+## Controller Options

+| webhook_name | optional name for webhook configuration on Cisco Spark side.
+Providing a name here allows for multiple bot instances to receive the same messages.
+Defaults to 'Botkit Firehose'